-King Felipe VI asked Spanish Socialist Party leader Pedro Sánchez on Tuesday to try to form a government after the outgoing prime minister, Mariano Rajoy, rejected such a mandate last month.
+King Felipe VI has asked Spanish Socialist Party leader Pedro Sánchez to form a government after the outgoing prime minister, Mariano Rajoy, rejected a mandate last month.

 Rajoy’s People’s Party won the most seats in December’s election but lost its majority.

 Sánchez’s Socialists, who last governed from 2004 to 2011, also lost seats and came in second.